Betterment Premium Review: Betterment vs Traditional Financial Advisor

 Betterment offers a variety of different account types.
 For more advanced investors, you may want specific or additional account types outside of what is offered by Betterment.
-You may need to work with an investment advisor to invest using other types of funds for example the SEP IRA, Simple IRA, or college savings plans.
+You may need to work with an investment advisor to invest using other types of funds for example the solo 401(k) or setting up a Simple IRA, minor accounts, or college savings plans.
 Here are the different account types offered by Betterment:

 - Traditional IRA

 One key aspect to consider when comparing a traditional advisor to the Betterment Premium service is the type of service offered by the advisor.